Ramón Serrano Suñer

-Ramón Serrano Suñer (12 September 1901 – 1 September 2003), was a Spanish politician during the first stages of the Francoist dictatorship, between 1938 and 1942, when he held the posts of President of the FET y de las JONS caucus (1936), and then Interior Minister and Foreign Affairs Minister.
+Ramón Serrano Suñer (12 September 1901 – 1 September 2003), was a Spanish politician during the first stages of Francoist Spain, between 1938 and 1942, when he held the posts of President of the FET y de las JONS caucus (1936), and then Interior Minister and Foreign Affairs Minister.
 A neofalangist originally from the CEDA, Serrano Suñer came to embody the most totalitarian impetus within the regime.
-Serrano Suñer was known for his pro-Third Reich stance during World War II, when he supported the sending of the Blue Division to fight along with the Wehrmacht on the Russian front.
+Serrano Suñer was known for his pro-Nazi stance during World War II, when he and Franco unsuccessfully pushed for Spain to join the Axis powers and subsequently supported the sending of the Blue Division to fight along with the Wehrmacht on the Eastern Front.
 He was also the brother-in-law of Francisco Franco's wife Carmen Polo, for which he was informally nicknamed Cuñadísimo or the "most brother-in-law" (in comparison, the dictator himself was styled as generalísimo).

 Serrano Suñer was the founder of the 67,000-strong Spanish blind people's organization ONCE on 13 December 1938, as well as of the EFE press-agency, in 1939.
 Serrano Suñer also founded the Radio Intercontinental radio network in 1950.

 Early life

-He was born Ramón Serrano Suñer in Cartagena, the fifth of seven children born to an engineer working in the Valencian port of Castellón de la Plana.
+He was born Ramón Serrano Suñer in Cartagena, the fifth of seven children born to an engineer working in the Valencian port of Castelló de la Plana.
 Although he was an excellent student, his father disapproved of his plans to become a lawyer.
-He enrolled at the Madrid's Central University to study law, just the same.
-A fellow student of José Antonio Primo de Rivera (son of Spanish dictator Miguel Primo de Rivera, and founder of the Falange), he developed a taste for falangism while spending a year in Bologna.
+He enrolled at Madrid's Central University to study law, just the same.
+A fellow student of José Antonio Primo de Rivera (son of Spanish dictator Miguel Primo de Rivera and founder of the Falange), he developed a taste for falangism while spending a year in Bologna.

 He joined the State Lawyers Corps in 1924.

 Ramón Serrano Suñer and Francisco Franco were co-brothers-in-law, since the two married two sisters: Serrano Suñer married Ramona (Zita) Polo y Martínez-Valdés, in Oviedo on 6 February 1932, whom he had met shortly after moving to Zaragoza in 1931.
 Franco married Carmen Polo y Martínez-Valdés in October 1923.
 Ramón Serrano Suñer and Zita Polo had six children: Fernando, Francisco, Jaime Javier, José, María del Pilar and Ramón Serrano-Suñer y Polo.